 LEGO is huge at our house.
 Even if some of their marketing to girls efforts miss the mark (did you read this?), the toy is still amazing for boys and girls.
 LEGO is creative as well as great for spatial and fine motor skills.
-This LEGO game is super simple and my kids play it often building on to their creations or making new ones.
+This LEGO game is super simple and is probably one of my favorite games for 3 year olds, it can easily be adapted using Duplo too!
+My kids play it often building on to their creations or making new ones.
 What I love about this game that wasn’t really part of the design was that it’s a great way to kick start LEGO creations.

 When kids feel like building something but don’t know what to build this LEGO game acts as kindling.
 It helps start the fire for bigger ideas.
 Of course, layers are also working on subitizing skills (recognizing amounts without counting – on dominoes, dice, tally marks etc…) and number recognition.
 If that is your goal you could use multiple dice for older children.
 Have them add or subtract and match up the sum or difference to the numbered sections.
 It’s so versatile!